 Applications and services often need credentials that allow them to connect to external services such as Azure Storage or SQL Database.
 The challenge is to keep these credentials safe and not leak them.

 For Azure resources, one option is to use managed identities.
-The idea of a managed identity is that an application or service has an identity stored in Azure AD, and uses this identity to authenticate with an Azure service.
-The application or service has a Service Principal created for it in Azure AD, and authenticates using OAuth 2.0 tokens.
+The idea of a managed identity is that an application or service has an identity stored in Microsoft Entra ID, and uses this identity to authenticate with an Azure service.
+The application or service has a Service Principal created for it in Microsoft Entra ID, and authenticates using OAuth 2.0 tokens.
 The executing process code can transparently get the token to use.
 That way, you don't need to store any passwords or connection strings.
-You can use managed identities in AKS by assigning Azure AD identities to individual pods, using Azure AD workload identities (preview).
+You can use managed identities in AKS by assigning Microsoft Entra identities to individual pods, using Microsoft Entra Workload ID (preview).

 Currently, not all Azure services support authentication using managed identities.
-For a list, see Azure services that support Azure AD authentication.
+For a list, see Azure services that support Microsoft Entra authentication.

 Even with managed identities, you'll probably need to store some credentials or other application secrets, whether for Azure services that don't support managed identities, third-party services, API keys, and so on.
 Here are some options for storing secrets securely: